 The welfare of students, faculty, and staff is of paramount importance.
-All are urged to offer help and assistance to others in need and take reasonable and prudent actions to prevent or stop an act of Sexual d) Arrests and referrals for disciplinary action for weapons-related law violations, liquor-related law violations, and drug abuse-related law violations.

-Harassment or Sexual Misconduct.
+All are urged to offer help and assistance to others in need and take reasonable and prudent actions to prevent or stop an act of Sexual Harassment or Sexual Misconduct.
 Taking action may include indirect or direct intervention when safe to do so, enlisting the assistance of friends, contacting law enforcement, and/or seeking assistance from a person in authority.

-XVII.
+XVI.
 UNIVERSITY DISCIPLINARY PROCESS FOR ALLEGED SEXUAL HARASSMENT AND SEXUAL MISCONDUCT